top of page

 This piece of legislation is not used in cases of simple public nudity because being naked is not, by definition, an act.
 An "act" involves carrying out an action; doing something; performing a deed.
 Simply being naked is not an act.
 You can be naked and be doing nothing - just as you can be clothed and doing nothing.
 In fact, you can be prosecuted under section 25 if you do an indecent act even while clothed!
 Nudity is a state of being - not an action.

 It cannot always be specified that you can or can't go naked (ie: be forensically "disorderly") in any given situation.
-In your own backyard, for instance, if a neighbour decides to take offence and call the police, they may well call in on you, although would be highly unlikely to charge you.
+In your own backyard, for instance, if a neighbour decides to take offence and call the police, they may well call in on you, although would be highly unlikely to charge you unless you were engaged in some sexual act.
 In general, District Court judges in these cases tend to follow expectation, tested with the evidential reaction of those around.
-The average reasonable person is not going to be offended by seeing a naked person.
+The average reasonable person is not going to be offended simply by seeing a naked person.

 In addition, there is a forceful argument worthy of note.
 In 1990 New Zealand enacted a statute to affirm recognition of the International Covenant on Civil and Political Rights, and the Universal Declaration of Human Rights; which both declare the human person to have inherent dignity and worth.
 That statute is the Bill of Rights Act.